 This letter is a communication between Dorothyann Coyne, a Deep Spring Center teacher, and her grandson about meditation.

 An email from Dorothyann’s Grandson: Grandma!
 I loved having brunch with you too.
 I just finished reading your whole letter.
-Thanks for putting down in words everything we walked about.
+Thanks for putting down in words everything we talked about.
 I’ll do my best to start following these practices.
 Some I already do, but there is always room for improvement, and some I really haven’t spent much time with.

 Thanks again.
 Much love!
 I’ll see you again soon hopefully.